Skip to content

 Why do fermented pickles need more salt?

 Because salt acts as the primary defense against bad bacteria until the good bacteria can produce enough acid to take over.
+In real kitchen practice, that usually means starting around 2% for cabbage ferments and moving into the 2–3.5% range for cucumber ferments where texture matters.

 Two Systems.
 One Common Mistake.